jenkinsci/job-dsl-plugin/README.md

 Features
 --------
-* DSL
+* DSL - Scriptable via Groovy
-** Scriptable via Groovy
+* DSL - Direct control of XML, so that anything possible in a config.xml is possible via the DSL
-** Direct control of XML, so that anything possible in a config.xml is possible via the DSL ** Helper methods for common job configurations, e.g. scm, triggers, build steps
+* DSL - Helper methods for common job configurations, e.g. scm, triggers, build steps
-* Plugin
+* Plugin - DSL can be put directly in a job
-** DSL can be put directly in a job
+* Plugin - DSL can be put into SCM and polled using standard SCM triggering
-** DSL can be put into SCM and polled using standard SCM triggering ** Multiple DSLs can be referenced as a time
+* Plugin - Multiple DSLs can be referenced as a time
-** Tracks Templates used, will update derivative jobs when template is changed
+* Plugin - Tracks Templates used, will update derivative jobs when template is changed

 Basic Usage
 -----